NPR Logo

 NPR Logo 1971

-The first logo is made in the form of a professional microphone, which is used by the presenters in the studio and singers while recording songs.
+The first logo is shaped like a professional microphone, used by presenters in the studio and singers while recording songs.
 The image immediately showed which area the organization belongs to.

-Next to the microphone is the abbreviation of the name NPR (National Public Radio) in lowercase letters.
+Next to the microphone is the abbreviation NPR (National Public Radio) in lowercase.
 The symbols are as streamlined as the microphone and repeat their individual parts.
 The company has two names at the same time.
-Legally it is National Public Radio, and its registered trademark is “NPR.”
+Legally, it is National Public Radio, and its registered trademark is “NPR.”
 All logos use the last abbreviation.

 1994 – 1998